darrenldl/oali/README.md

 [![Build Status](https://travis-ci.org/darrenldl/oali.svg?branch=master)](https://travis-ci.org/darrenldl/oali)

 ## Warning
-Oali is primarily developed for my personal use, so it is not designed to be general.
+- Oali is primarily developed for my personal use, so it is not designed to be general.
   If you require it to follow a vastly different workflow, consider forking it and adjusting it accordingly.

-Oali is not supported by Arch Linux devs or the community, and you should not ask anything about it at Arch Linux reddit or forum
+- Oali is not supported by Arch Linux devs or the community, and you should not ask anything about it at Arch Linux reddit or forum

+- Only the tagged releases are considered usable.
+You should never rely on `master` or `dev` branch to be working.

 Anyhow, if you think your desired installation is quite close to mine, then continue reading